-For the purpose of this document Admission Authority (School) means Foundation Schools, Voluntary Aided Schools and Academies (including those that are Free Schools).
+For the purpose of this document Admission Authority (School) means the Foundation schools, Voluntary aided schools, Academies (including those that are Free Schools), University Technical Colleges and Studio Schools.

 Your Rights

 If it has not been possible to offer your child a place at your preferred school, you may decide that you want to exercise your right of appeal against this decision.